-The phone rang, light went off and then, there was this knock at the door.
-These things happened one after another so fast as if they happened simultaneously.
+The phone rang, light went off, and then there was this knock at the door.
+These happened one after another so fast as if they happened simultaneously.
 Rita was a little confused as to what to attend to first.
 Of course she could see the phone blinking.
 It was her husband.

 “Hello Nick, wait a moment.
 There is someone at the door.”

 Supporting her cellphone glued to her left ear with her left hand, she opened the door with the right.
 Electric connection was restored and the corridor of her apartment was lit up as she opened the door.
-It was a boy with a bouquet.
+It was a boy with a bouquet of flowers.